Prevention of Jewish Genetic Diseases

 Your insurance may require medical verification from the genetic counselor before authorizing the screening.
 Genetic counseling is required prior to screening (bloodwork) and an appointment with a counselor may last 45 minutes to one hour.
 During that appointment, a brief history is taken and you will learn about genetic diseases and testing, as well as the chances of being affected so you can make an informed decision.
 The genomic lab staff will facilitate the steps to complete the insurance prior-authorization process.

 Depending upon your deductible and co-pay, you may have out-of-pocket expenses for your appointment.
 Ability to pay is not a barrier to taking part in counseling and screening to prevent Jewish genetic diseases.

 Get the facts

-If you were previously tested, you may be able to obtain those results by contacting Einstein Victor Center at firstname.lastname@example.org.
+If you were previously tested, you may be able to obtain those results by contacting the Prevention of Jewish Genetic Diseases program at preventJGD@einstein.edu.
 New genes/diseases have been identified and are now part of the screening panel.
 Depending on when you were screened, it may be beneficial to learn about new diseases added to the panel before each pregnancy.